 If a company increases its cash (when burn is used) or is profitable (when net income is used) in a period, the Burn Multiple will be negative.
 If ARR does not increase in a period, a value for Burn Multiple will not be returned.

-Burn Multiple is a great catch-all efficiency metric because it shows the inputs and outputs of the entire business: how much did ARR grow, and how much money did you have to lose to do it?
-The best thing about burn multiple is that it can't be calculated incorrectly by misclassifying expenses, which can be a tricky exercise.
-A company can simply look at how much there bank account changed in a period, and compare that to how their ARR changed.
+Burn Multiple is a great catch-all efficiency metric because it shows the inputs and outputs of the entire business: how much did ARR grow, and how much money did you have to spend to do it?
+The best thing about Burn Multiple is that it can't be calculated incorrectly by misclassifying expenses, which can be a tricky exercise.
+A company can simply look at how much their bank account changed in a period, and compare that number to how their ARR changed.
 Burn Multiple is inevitably high early in a company's life cycle: a built out engineering team with 1 to 2 sales reps will likely consume much more cash than they add in ARR.
 However, as companies mature they can aim to consume cash at the same rate they add ARR, hopefully at a ratio of 1:1.